 7.3.
 Pregnancy

-Because if the woman is Rh- and the fetus is Rh+, the blood of the fetus can go into the bloodstream of the mother.
+It is important to perform a blood test during pregnancy and determine whether the pregnant woman is Rh+ or Rh-.
+If the woman is Rh- and the fetus is Rh+, the fetus’s blood can enter the mother’s bloodstream.
 The mother’s body can recognize this Rh+ blood as foreign and can make anti-Rh+ antibodies.

 Takeaway